john-azzaro/Study-React-Components/README.md

 <br>

 ## 6. Import the component.
-To use an external component, you need to import it from the composition file it is stored in.
-In this case, the composition file route is back in the src file (e.g ./) and then inside the composition file (e.g. ./composition/Split.js).
+React uses the keywords ```import``` and ```from``` to import a particular module or named parameter.
+In this case, since we have a custom component named "Split" in the composition file, we can import the component "Split" from the composition file route back in the src file (e.g ./) and then inside the composition file (e.g. ./composition/Split.js).
 ```JavaScript
   import React from 'react';
   import Split from './composition/Split';    // import split from the composition file.